Project-Chino-s-Chaos-NIGHTLY/Project-Chinos-Chaos-NIGHTLY/README.md

 ---

-### *What is the Nightly build?*
+### *What is The Nightly Build?*
 The Nightly build is a build that we will frequently update during development, typically at the end of the day.
-Essentially, beta versions of the next update.
+Essentially, beta/early access versions of the next update.
 We recommend you stick to the stable build posted on the [GameBanana](https://gamebanana.com/mods/545648).

+### *How To Install The Nightly Build?*
+Uhh, will update later.